 Tina-Pacific Neighborhood Development Plan Project

 The City has initiated an environmental review associated with the potential property acquisition and development of an affordable housing project in the Tina-Pacific Neighborhood.
-Pursuant to State California Environmental Quality Act (CEQA) Guidelines, a Draft EIR has been prepared, links to the Notice of Availability and the Draft EIR are provided here:
+Pursuant to State California Environmental Quality Act (CEQA) Guidelines, a Final EIR has been prepared, links to the Draft EIR and the Final EIR are provided here:

 7800 Katella Avenue